 Reduce Refunds and Chargebacks, Upsell with Order Bump

 - ClickBank’s latest platform feature, OrderBump, is an excellent way to get your feet wet with upsells, all without some of the complexity which can come with introducing additional pages into your sales funnel.
 With low chargeback and refund rates, Order Bump has had the transformative power to increase revenue by as much as 15% in only three weeks.
 Learn more about Order Bump here, including how to get started.

 Going the Extra Mile

 - Are you in the business of selling physical products?
-If so, consider adding a small packing slip to each order reinforcing the product is sold by ClickBank and to keep an eye out for receipts form “CLKBank”.
+If so, consider adding a small packing slip to each order reinforcing the product is sold by ClickBank.
+This also keeps an eye out for receipts form “CLKBank”.
 On occasion, a customer can forget ClickBank is the merchant of record (which will appear on their card statement).
 This small extra step can increase billing transparency and reduce any confusion leading to a refund or chargeback.

 Protect Your Brand

-In order to assist you further against your fight against chargebacks, we’ve put together a few more resources give you even more tools to keep your hard-earned revenue right where it belongs.
+In order to assist you further against your chargeback, we’ve put together a few more resources to give you more tools to keep your hard-earned revenue.

 Take a moment to head on over to the ClickBank Knowledge Base and explore our official entries on getting even MORE out of your Daily Sales Snap Shot or dive deeper into our policies on refunds and chargebacks.